ecohealthalliance/building-blocks-of-reproducibility/happy_renv_with_targets.md

 ```

-2) install the package from appropriate source
+2) install the package from appropriate source OR use `renv::hydrate` to bulk install

 ```
 # in R console